Creep (Radiohead song): Recording

-Radiohead formed in Oxforshire in 1985 and signed a record contract with EMI in 1991.
-They released their debut, the Drill EP, in 1992, which drew little attention.
-For their debut single, Radiohead hired the American producers Sean Slade and Paul Q. Kolderie and recorded at Chipping Norton Recording Studios in Chipping Norton, Oxfordshire.
+Radiohead formed in Oxfordshire in 1985 and signed a record contract with EMI in 1991.
+Their 1992 debut, the Drill EP, drew little attention.
+For their debut single, Radiohead hired the producers Sean Slade and Paul Q. Kolderie and recorded at Chipping Norton Recording Studios in Chipping Norton, Oxfordshire.
 They worked on the songs "Inside My Head" and "Lurgee", but without results.

-Between rehearsals, Radiohead spontaneously performed another song, "Creep", which the singer, Thom Yorke, had written at Exeter University in the late 1980s.
-Yorke jokingly described it as their "Scott Walker song", which Slade and Kolderie misinterpreted.
+Between rehearsals, Radiohead spontaneously performed another song, "Creep", which the singer, Thom Yorke, had written at the University of Exeter in the late 1980s.
+Yorke jokingly described it as their "Scott Walker song", which the producers misinterpreted.
 As they left the studio that night, Slade told Kolderie, "Too bad their best song's a cover."

-After further recording sessions failed to produce results, Kolderie suggested Radiohead record "Creep".
-Radiohead performed it one take, after which everyone in the studio burst into applause.
+After further recording sessions failed to produce results, Kolderie suggested Radiohead perform "Creep".
+After the first take, everyone in the studio burst into applause.
+Radiohead did not know they were being recorded; according to the drummer, Philip Selway, "The reason it sounds so powerful is because it's completely unselfconscious."

 After Radiohead assured Kolderie that "Creep" was an original song, he called EMI and convinced them to release it as the single.
-According to Kolderie, "Everyone [at EMI] who heard Creep just started going insane."
-Slade and Kolderie suggested that the lead guitarist, Jonny Greenwood, add piano.
-During the final mix, Kolderie forgot to add the piano until the outro; however, the band approved of the result.
+According to Kolderie, "Everyone [at EMI] who heard 'Creep' just started going insane."
+Slade and Kolderie suggested that the lead guitarist, Jonny Greenwood, record a piano part.
+While mixing the song, Kolderie forgot to add the piano until the outro, but the band approved of the result.